Purim

 Esther 9:28 And its memory will not cease from their descendants.[12]

-onset of Adar, Joy (simcha) is increased.
+Ta’anith 29a at the onset of Adar, Joy (simcha) is increased.

 The month of Adar is not special only because it hosts the holiday of Purim, but rather it has a joyous characteristic of its own.
 Our Hakhamim taught that when the month of Adar comes in simcha (joy) increases.
 It is not just Purim that is a happy day, but the entire two months of Adar I and Adar II in a leap year, that is full of simcha.

-Now we should understand that a Jew must be happy the entire year, not just on Purim or during the month of Adar.
+Now we should understand that a Jew must be joyous the entire year, not just on Purim or during the month of Adar.
 The Torah brings punishment upon a Jew for not serving HaShem with simcha, as it is written

 or the Palmist who exhorts

-Tehillim (Psalms) 100:2 …serve HaShem with simcha.
+Tehillim (Psalms) 100:2 …serve HaShem with joy.

 The Lubavitcher Rebbe says that since a leap year with two Adars has sixty days, and since sixty is how we nullify the forbidden [in kashrut laws] one can say that the sixty days of Adar allude to the nullification (to the point that it's actually nullified) of all undesirable things!
 The time is right to increase in simcha, in double measure, for sixty days.

-The joy of Adar is what makes the month of Adar the "pregnant" month of the year (i.e., seven of the nineteen years in the cycle of the Jewish calender are "leap years," "pregnant" with an additional month of Adar).
+The joy of Adar is what makes the month of Adar the “pregnant” month of the year (i.e., seven of the nineteen years in the cycle of the Jewish calendar are “leap years,” “pregnant” with an additional month of Adar).
 Tradition teaches that Adar is so full of joy that it is as if Adar were pregnant with happiness.
 Indeed, some years we need two Adars to contain all the joy of Adar.

 When there are two Adars, Purim is celebrated in the second Adar, in order to link the redemption of Purim to the redemption of Pesach.
-Thus we see that the secret of Adar and Purim is "the end is wedged in the beginning."
+Thus we see that the secret of Adar and Purim is “the end is wedged in the beginning”.[36]

 Our Simcha is supposed to grow every day and carry us all the way to Pesach, which in turn carries us through the year and back to Purim again!
 The best way to accomplish this is to use Purim Katan.
 Purim Katan has no halachic requirements.
 Whatever we do to increase our joy on Purim Katan, we do because we want to, not because we have to.
 It is the heart-felt joy that comes from showing our love for HaShem, without a requirement, that can carry us, through multiple years, until the next Purim Katan.